SteviLen420/TQE_simulation/STORY.md

 that set me on this research path.
 The first question, of course, was
 immediate: how do I define the consciousness field?
-I concluded that the consciousness field Φ is a non-local informational background field that, by acting on quantum systems, supports the creation of low-entropy, high-coherence structures through preferential probability distortion.
+I concluded that the consciousness field Φ is a non-local informational background field that, by acting on quantum systems, supports the creation of low entropy, high-coherence structures through preferential probability distortion.
 In other words, I gave the consciousness field a directionality.